billchen0509/ML-PWR/README.md

 ## Citation

-If you use this repository, please cite the associated manuscript when available.
+If you use this repository, please cite the associated manuscript:

+Chen, H., Christian, L. M., Greenwood, P., Papaleo, E., & Klein, M. S. (in preparation).
+Metabolomic models reveal serum glucose depletion and reduced ketogenesis during development of postpartum weight retention.

+The citation will be updated upon publication.